WhAT WE DO

 RUNMAPP will explore the theoretical, conceptual and empirical blind spots drawing on the expertise of our multi-disciplinary group of researchers from communication and journalism studies, law and political science.
-Moreover, our aspiration is to include all relevant fields of expertise, such as UN studies, peace and conflict studies, sociology or ethnography.
+Moreover, our aspiration is to include all relevant fields of expertise, such as UN studies, peace and conflict studies, sociology, anthropology, sociology, history or ethnography.